dannguyen/journalism-syllabi/README.md

 <a href="https://www.jou.ufl.edu/assets/syllabi/201601/JOU4930%20DataJou-Section%20015A-Lewis-SP16.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The day is coming when “data journalism” will be redundant.
+        The day is coming when “data journalism” will be redundant.
 Once upon a time, reporters could rely mostly on interviews and anecdotes.
 But today’s digital-savvy audiences expect better evidence.
 They demand data to know whether the community is safe or what colors are in fashion.
-Thus, employers now...</em></p>
+Thus, employers now
+        </small></p>

         <p>Instructors: Norm Lewis</p>
     </td>
     <td>
-        University of Florida
+        <small>University of Florida</small>
     </td>
   </tr>